-1. At the end of Chapter 9, the man in the church blesses the kids as
+1. At the end of Chapter 9, the man in the church blesses the kids as they leave.
+How does this make Jake feel?

-- 2. What is a blessing? - 3.
-God told Abraham that all the world would be blessed through him (Genesis 22:18).
+2. What is a blessing?

+3. God told Abraham that all the world would be blessed through him (Genesis 22:18).
 As heirs of Abraham, Christians are called to bless the world as well.
 Name ways YOU can be a blessing to your family this week.